 The rules do not address whether applications for subpoenas may be made ex parte.
-However, the Manual For Administrative Law Judges (available at www.oalj.dol.gov) states that "to prevent evasion of service, the subpoena usually is granted ex parte and its signing is not disclosed until either service has been accomplished or the party who obtained the subpoena chooses to disclose it."
+However, the Manual For Administrative Law Judges (available at www.oalj.dol.gov) states that d.
+Addition of Claims or Parties

+"to prevent evasion of service, the subpoena usually is granted ex parte and its signing is not disclosed until either service has been accomplished or the party who obtained the subpoena chooses to disclose it."
 OSHA Manual, at 43.